The Secret of the Golden Flower: Translations

 In his autobiography Memories, Dreams, Reflections, Carl Jung states that he had sought a connection between Western and Eastern psychological understanding, and that for 15 years he had not found parallels in confirming the collective unconscious, until he read the German translation of The Secret of the Flower of Gold by Wilhelm.
 Christopher Cott and Adam Rock consider that Jung's comment left out many constructs present in The Secret of the Golden Flower.
 They state that there may be misinterpretations when extrapolating considerations that were not originally found in Taoist doctrine.
 Caifang Jeremy Zhu claims that Jung's comparison with Eastern meditation was inappropriate.
 He also notes that another text that was included in Wilhelm's translation, the Hui Ming Jing/Ching ("The Wisdom Book of Life"), also covered by Jung's commentary, is not Taoist: it is from a branch of Mahayana Buddhism.

+Jung on Wilhelm

+"In Memory of Richard Wilhelm" (1930) by Carl Jung, published in 1962 as an appendix to The Secret of the Golden Flower.
+A Chinese Book of Life: